The Garden Grazer

 Instructions

-• Finely chop tomatoes and onion.
-(I remove excess liquid from tomatoes before chopping.)
+• Finely dice the tomatoes and onion.
+(I remove and discard some of the excess liquid & seeds from the tomatoes.)

-• Finely chop jalapeno.
+• Chop the cilantro.
+Finely dice the jalapeño.
 (I remove the seeds and ribs, handling carefully.)

-• Can serve immediately, but for best flavor, let it marinate in the fridge for a few hours to let flavors combine.
+• Taste and adjust the flavors as desired with more onion, lime juice, cilantro, etc. You can serve it immediately, but for best flavor allow it marinate in the fridge for a few hours (or overnight) to let the flavors combine.

 Notes

-Tomatoes: I use roma tomatoes or tomatoes on the vine, depending on what's available.
+Tomatoes: Most often I use tomatoes on the vine, but roma tomatoes can work too.
 Be sure your tomatoes are ripe and flavorful as that can make all the difference.

-Yield: Recipe makes about 3 cups fresh salsa.
+Yield: Recipe makes a heaping 2.5 cups fresh salsa.

 Nutrition Per Serving (Estimate)